 Are you looking for ways to keep your children’s collection inclusive, relevant, and up-to-date?
 Designed for librarians and library workers in service to children, this course will provide a survey of new books for readers from birth to 12 years old.
 Participants will learn about current evaluation and selection techniques and resources for finding a wide variety of books for young readers.
-Books examined include outstanding new (2017-present) board books, picture books, graphic novels, poetry, along with fiction and nonfiction in various formats.
-Please click here for the Fall 2020 reading list.
+Books examined include outstanding new (2019-present) board books, picture books, graphic novels, poetry, along with fiction and nonfiction in various formats.
+The Fall 2022 reading list is available here.

 At a glance

 Cost: $150 (Register 2 weeks early for 10% off)

 Questions?
 Contact Meredith Lowe

 - Titles and formats popular with young readers

 - Titles connected to current issues in the world